mcfarljm/dlchess/docs/design/index.md

 # Design

-For more information about the design and implementation of the AlphaZero algorithm in `dlchess`, see [AlphaZero](alpha-zero.md) and [Neural Network](neural-network.md).
+This section provides information about the design and implementation of DLChess, including othe search algorithm and neural network architecture.